logo

 New:

-We are running two introductory courses in May 2024 for people interested in learning how to paddle a kayak &/or canoe.
+We are running a series of introductory courses starting in May 2025 for people interested in learning how to paddle a kayak &/or canoe.
 The aim of our courses is to provide you with the skills to enjoy paddling in the local river/estuary conditions and then leading on to paddling at sea if you choose to continue paddling with us.
 The course could help you towards achieving a wish to: go on trips on canals, rivers, estuaries or at sea, take you friends/family for trips in suitable conditions, etc.

-Note there are separate Junior Courses aimed at young people with a separate information leaflet.
-If you are 11 to 15 years old, you may prefer the Junior course which runs either Friday Evening or Saturday Morning.
+Note there is a separate Junior’s Course aimed at young people with a separate information leaflet.
+If you are 11 to 15 years old, you may prefer the Junior course which runs on Saturday Morning.

 Any attendee with additional needs must contact Donna Vincent on 07866 531982 prior to booking on the course to check if the course and our provision is suitable for them as we paddle on complex water and this may not suit everyone.